jdillard/personal-site/source/_trips/2022-02-05-the-castle-tour.md

 ## The Descent

-We skied our way down the tree line where I started to notice my binding was loose, realizing no on the team had any repair tools (I know have a repair kit), but luckily a pair of girls stopped and let me borrow their Leatherman Signal with the bit extension to adjust my binding back to the correct length.
+We skied our way down the tree line where I started to notice my binding was loose, realizing no on the team had any repair tools (I now have a repair kit), but luckily a pair of girls stopped and let me borrow their Leatherman Signal with the bit extension to adjust my binding back to the correct length.